rantschler/LogicLights/README.md

 # LogicLights
 Contains Source Code for the Logic Lights Game

-The game uses Python 2.7.1 and PyGame.
+The game was written in Python 2.7.1 with PyGame.